 In the latest Bucket Plan OnDemand podcast episode, Dave Alison discusses the importance of lifetime income for your clients’ long-term retirement happiness.

-Along with Vice President of Clarity Insurance Marketing, Kalem Mackey, and President of One Strategic Capital, Inc., Walter Young, the three discuss new and important ways to rethink annuities in retirement as a critical piece of a holistic plan.
+Along with Vice President of Clarity Insurance Marketing, Kalem Mackey, and Walter Young of the 5th Option, the three discuss new and important ways to rethink annuities in retirement as a critical piece of a holistic plan.

 Don’t Get Excited About Annuities